-Since the UK lockdown at the end of March 2020, all non-essential face-to-face physiotherapy stopped and services rapidly moved to delivering rehabilitation remotely.
+During the first UK lockdown, from the end of March 2020, all non-essential face-to-face physiotherapy stopped and services rapidly moved to delivering rehabilitation remotely.

-Physiotherapy services have demonstrated their ability to adapt and innovate to continue providing patient-centred care.
-While the move to remote approaches has been effective in some areas, in others there have been challenges.
+Physiotherapy services demonstrated their ability to adapt and innovate to continue providing patient-centred care.
+While the move to remote approaches was effective in some areas, in others there were challenges.

 Comparison between remote and face-to-face models of service delivery is vital so that looking to the future we know how to reconfigure rehabilitation services in a way that is equitable and effective for patients and makes best use of resources.

 The impact of remote physiotherapy delivery

 The CSP therefore commissioned a research team at the University of Manchester (UoM) to evaluate the impact of remote physiotherapy delivery for a wide range of patients and settings.